 Having mastered a formidable list of concertos, she has performed with orchestras around the world including the Dallas Symphony, Yomiuri Nippon Symphony, Hong Kong Philharmonic, Orquestra Filarmonica de Buenos Aires, Orchestre de Chambre de Lausanne, Netherlands Philharmonic, Residentie Orkest, Nordwestdeutsche Philharmonie and Orquesta Sinfonica Nacional de Mexico.
 Conductors with whom Anna has had the pleasure of performing with include Jaap Van Zweden, Jun Markl, Olari Elts, Alun Francis, Howard Griffiths, Kevin Griffiths, Carlos Miguel Prieto and Martin Panteleev.
 Recent and future highlights include debuts with the Philharmonia Orchestra, Bournemouth Symphony Orchestra, Royal Philharmonic Orchestra, Orchestra Ensemble Kanazawa and Kyoto Symphony Orchestra.

 Anna Fedorova’s first recital CD was released in 2014 on DiscAnnecY and in the same year Piano Classics released her recording of the Rachmaninov Piano Concerto No 2.
-In 2016 her recordings of the Rachmaninov Piano Concerto No 3 and Mussorgsky Pictures at an Exhibition have been released on DRC.
-Her first recital CD on Channel Classics is released in October 2018.
+In 2016 her recordings of the Rachmaninov Piano Concerto No. 3 and Mussorgsky Pictures at an Exhibition were released on DRC.
+Her first recital CD, ‘Fantasies’, was released in October 2018 on Channel Classics.